+During our trip we did the sightseeing bus trip around Paris, to see the sights from somewhere a bit warmer than walking around in the freezing temperatures the January bring.
 When we got off the bus we were freezing cold so stopped in a cafe for a hot wine – I can see why mulled wine is so popular in Europe!
 We also went to Bears and Raccoons where we picked up some sandwiches for the eurostar journey home.
 They were absolutely amazing!
 Such a lovely and welcoming cafe that had lots of vegetarian and vegan options.
 I picked the River Run which was smoked salmon, avocado, cream cheese, lemon juice, dill and chives and truly awesome!
 I think I’ll try and recreate this at some point.
 The bread was so good and didn’t fall apart at all.
 Sandwiches alone were about 8 euros but I got the 11 euro deal which was a sandwich, can of drink and one of their cookies.
 I wish I’d bought two of the sandwiches to have another one the next day!

 After a couple of quick trips to Paris I love the city, there is so much to see and do and so much to eat.
 Most of the people we came across were really friendly and I can’t wait for another excuse to go back.
 I have to as I need more salted caramel eclairs, the absolute stand out item of everything I tried in this beautiful city!

 Some other places found during my research that I haven’t yet tried that are on the list for next time: